Overall Rating:What We Like ↓

 We also recommend making sure you can talk to a real person who will address your questions and concerns.
 Choosing a home security system is an important decision, and you want to be sure you’re getting the best system for your needs.

-A company that makes it easy to talk to a real person, and where you feel your concerns are being heard and addressed, is more likely to provide good customer service going forward.
+A company that makes it easy to talk to a real person, one who hears and addresses your concerns, is more likely to provide good customer service going forward.
 Behind every good home security system is a team of caregivers—both you and the professionals—who ensure that your home is protected.